jilion/player.sublimevideo.net/SPECS.md

 A template JS file containing some code that is common to all generated files.
 For instance, there is a loader template and an app template.

-The app template, loader template and settings templates are "special" packages that depends on some packages or none.
+[FIXME] The app template, loader template and settings templates are "special" packages that depends on some packages or none.

-* The app template must be put at the top of the app file;
+* [FIXME] The app template must be put at the top of the app file;
 * The loader template must be interpolated with Ruby variables and put in the final loader file.
 * The settings template must be interpolated with Ruby variables and put in the final settings file.

-All 3 packages are included in the packages array used to generate the App bundle token (a MD5).
+[FIXME] All 3 packages are included in the packages array used to generate the App bundle token (a MD5).

 ### Workers

-* `PlayerGeneratorWorker`
+* `PlayerFilesGeneratorWorker`
 * `AppFileGeneratorWorker`
 * `LoaderFileGeneratorWorker`
 * `SettingsFileGeneratorWorker`